Chestnut: Its description, importance, and use

 Chestnut

-Powerful and majestic, this tree that can grow to great heights and live for thousands of years has been harvested over the millennia for its nuts, chestnuts.
-Sometimes ignored as fruit trees not worth harvesting, chestnuts have been left to fall victims of parasites.
+This powerful and majestic tree that can grow to great heights and live for thousands of years has been harvested for thousands of years for its fruit, the chestnut.
+Sometimes chestnuts have been ignored as fruit trees not worth harvesting and have fallen victim to parasites.
 Others cultivate the chestnut to make marrons glacés or chestnut cream.

 Why does EcoTree plant chestnut trees?

-EcoTree plants chestnuts for two main reasons.
-First, chestnuts are large-diameter trees that, over time, provide many nooks and crannies that can accommodate a range of wild fauna (insects, small mammals, cave birds or even bats).
+EcoTree plants Chestnuts for two main reasons.
+First, they are large-diameter trees that, over time, provide many nooks and crannies that can accommodate a range of wild fauna (insects, small mammals, cave birds or even bats).
 Secondly, chestnuts are less popular and over 20,000 hectares worth have been abandoned.
 EcoTree is committed to preserving and promoting them.
-Their wood is valuable and they provide part of that essential diversity our forests need.
-Many animals are fed by chestnuts.
+Their wood is valuable, and they provide part of that essential diversity our forests need.
+Many animals are fed by Chestnuts.

 Chestnut - Overview